 You are allowed to gather wood that is dead and down from upland areas for your fire, but this source of firewood is becoming scarce at the campsites.
 Please refer to the driftwood section for gathering restrictions.
 Consider purchasing firewood from a local vendor prior to visiting the campsites.

-Firewood can harbor pests such as gypsy moths, emerald ash borer and oak wilt that threaten the local forest.
+Firewood can harbor pests such as spongy moths, emerald ash borer and oak wilt that threaten the local forest.
 Regulations regarding the transport of firewood are aimed at stopping the threat.
 It is illegal to bring firewood to this or any other state property from more than 10 miles away.
 It is also illegal to bring firewood from out of state.